Lilo finally explains what she meant by saying Eric took advantage of her

 According to Lilo, she heard things about Eric and she never called him to ask but made do with what she saw in the clips.

-Eric also noted that he gave up trying to resolve issues with Lilo after she had came to an interview they both granted like she wanted to win.
+Eric also noted that he gave up trying to resolve issues with Lilo after she had come to an interview they both granted like she wanted to win.

 Watch the clip below: